Temple Israel (Tulsa, Oklahoma): East 22nd Place building

 In 1984 the synagogue building flooded, and as part of the repairs, the congregation added a preschool.
 The following year membership peaked at 558 families, but by 1995 that had fallen to under 500.
 Sherman was inducted into the Tulsa Historical Society Hall of Fame in 2005, and in 2010 he was awarded the Russell Bennett Spiritual Inclusion Award by the Oklahomans for Equality.
 Sherman retired in 2013, becoming rabbi emeritus.

 To succeed Sherman, Temple Israel selected a married couple, Micah and Karen Citrin, who had previously worked together as rabbis at Peninsula Temple Beth El in San Mateo, California.
 The Citrins met when both of them were studying for the rabbinate at Hebrew Union College in Los Angeles.
 Micah's father was the rabbi at New Mexico's oldest Jewish congregation, Congregation Albert in Albuquerque.
 The Citrins moved to Temple Beth David in Westwood, Massachusetts in 2016, and were succeeded by Jim Simon as interim rabbi.

 Michael Weinstein became Temple Israel's rabbi in 2018.
 A graduate of University of Cincinnati and Xavier University (where he completed a Master's degree in Christian theology), he received his rabbinic ordination from Hebrew Union College in 2010.
 His wife Laurie Weinstein was appointed as the synagogue's cantor.

 Temple Israel's membership has continued to fall, to 425 families in 2011, and 375 by 2019.
 Temple Israel is Tulsa's oldest synagogue, and only Reform synagogue.

+In 2026, the synagogue was demolished and reconstruction began on a new synagogue on the same site.
+The 1955 tablets depicting the Ten Commandments were saved and will be integrated into the design of the new building.